English Devolution and Community Empowerment Act 2026

+The English Devolution and Community Empowerment Act 2026 (c.
+23) is an act of Parliament which establishes a new framework for devolution of powers to strategic authorities, local authorities, police and crime commissioners, and fire and rescue authorities in England.

 Background

 Powers were devolved to varying degrees to Scotland, Wales and Northern Ireland by Tony Blair's Labour government in the late 1990s through the establishment of the Scottish Parliament, the Welsh Parliament and the Northern Ireland Assembly.
 A devolved legislature and government was not created for England, which remained under the full jurisdiction of the United Kingdom parliament and government based in Westminster.

-A strategic local authority for Greater London, known as the Greater London Authority (GLA), was established in 2000.
+A strategic regional authority for Greater London, known as the Greater London Authority (GLA) was established in 2000.
 Plans for elected regional assemblies in the eight English regions outside Greater London were abandoned following an unsuccessful referendum held in the North East region in 2004.
-Instead, sub-regional combined authorities were gradually established after the Conservatives came to power in 2010, starting in 2011, under the terms of the Local Democracy, Economic Development and Construction Act 2009 and Localism Act 2011.
+Instead, sub-regional combined authorities (CAs) were gradually established after the Conservatives came to power in 2010, starting in 2011, under the terms of the Local Democracy, Economic Development and Construction Act 2009 and Localism Act 2011.

-Initially, combined authorities were led by boards of local authority leaders.
-The Cities and Local Government Devolution Act 2016 allowed for the creation of directly elected mayors to lead combined authorities.
-Further competencies were granted to combined authorities by the Levelling-up and Regeneration Act 2023.
-By May 2024, eleven combined authorities had been established in England, with additional proposals in development.
-Combined authority leaders and the mayor of London regularly meet UK government ministers through the Mayoral Council for England and the Council of the Nations and Regions, which were established in October 2024.
+Initially, CAs were led by boards of local authority leaders.
+The Cities and Local Government Devolution Act 2016 allowed for the creation of directly elected CA mayors.
+Further competencies were granted to CAs by the Levelling-up and Regeneration Act 2023 which also introduced an alternative model of devolved public authority, combined county authorities (CCAs).
+As of June 2026, 13 CAs and six CCAs have been established in England, with additional proposals in development.
+Directly elected mayors of the GLA, CAs, and CCAs regularly meet UK government ministers through the Mayoral Council for England and the Council of the Nations and Regions, which were established in October 2024.

-In 2023, the Labour Party under Keir Starmer pledged to introduce a "Take Back Control Bill" in its first term if it returned to power, which would devolve more powers to regional and local authorities in England on issues such as housing, transport, employment support, energy and childcare.
+In 2023, the Labour Party under Keir Starmer pledged to introduce a "Take Back Control Bill" in its first term if it returned to power, which would devolve more powers to communities in England on issues such as housing, transport, employment support, energy and childcare.
 Starmer pledged that this bill would be detailed in Labour's first King's Speech, and after its victory in the 2024 general election, plans by the Labour government for this bill, now officially named the English Devolution Bill, were outlined in the King's Speech at the State Opening of Parliament in July 2024.